 If you're the Primary Account Holder, you can save your messages from your T-Mobile account.
 These steps are for all devices including Windows, if voicemail is less than 30-days old.

-1. Log in to your T-Mobile account.
+1. Log into your T-Mobile account

 2. Select My Phone or Line Details then select Check Voicemail.